drathier/stack-overflow-import/README.rst

     but what's the license?
 Can I really use this?
 CC BY-SA 3.0
     >>> assert("nice, attribution!")

-This module is WTFPL-licensed as I blatantly copied multiple lines of code from the Python standard library.
+This module is licensed under whatever license you want it to be as long as the license is compatible with the fact that I blatantly copied multiple lines of code from the Python standard library.